mirror/dd-wrt/src/router/rsync/rsync.1.md

     the destination is not an extent-supporting filesystem (such as ext4, xfs, NTFS, etc.), this option may have no positive effect at all.

-    If combined with `--sparse`, the file will only have sparse blocks (as opposed to allocated sequences of null bytes) if the kernel version and filesystem type support creating holes in the allocated data.
+    If combined with [`--sparse`](#opt), the file will only have sparse blocks (as opposed to allocated sequences of null bytes) if the kernel version and filesystem type support creating holes in the allocated data.

 0.  `--dry-run`, `-n`

     This makes rsync perform a trial run that doesn't make any changes (and produces mostly the same output as a real run).
-It is most commonly used in combination with the `--verbose`, `-v` and/or `--itemize-changes`, `-i` options to see what an rsync command is going to do before one actually runs it.
+It is most commonly used in combination with the [`--verbose`](#opt) (`-v`) and/or [`--itemize-changes`](#opt) (`-i`) options to see what an rsync command is going to do before one actually runs it.

-    The output of `--itemize-changes` is supposed to be exactly the same on a dry run and a subsequent real run (barring intentional trickery and system call failures); if it isn't, that's a bug.
+    The output of [`--itemize-changes`](#opt) is supposed to be exactly the same on a dry run and a subsequent real run (barring intentional trickery and system call failures); if it isn't, that's a bug.
 Other output should be mostly unchanged, but may differ in some areas.
-Notably, a dry run does not send the actual data for file transfers, so `--progress` has no effect, the "bytes sent", "bytes received", "literal data", and "matched data" statistics are too small, and the "speedup" value is equivalent to a run where no file transfers were needed.
+Notably, a dry run does not send the actual data for file transfers, so [`--progress`](#opt) has no effect, the "bytes sent", "bytes received", "literal data", and "matched data" statistics are too small, and the "speedup" value is equivalent to a run where no file transfers were needed.

 0.  `--whole-file`, `-W`